-I worked at TSA (Transportation Security Administration) part-time (Less than a year)
+I have been working at TSA (Transportation Security Administration) full-time (More than 8 years)

 I applied online.
-The process took 3+ months.
-I interviewed at TSA (Transportation Security Administration) (Traverse City, MI) in March 2017.
+I interviewed at TSA (Transportation Security Administration).

 The interview process with a bit long and nerve racking.
 You get interview by 2-3 officers (like now isn't scary enough, haha) they ask you about 3+ questions per officer.
 But before you actually get interviewed they have you take a vision test, which is kind of fun and calming.
 I had two female officers they were both nice women, but can definitely hold a poker face.